exchange-core/exchange-core/README.md

 - BBO prices are not changing significantly thoghout the test, no avalanche orders.
 - No coordinated omission effect.
 Processing delay is always affecting latency measurements for following messages.
 - GC is triggered prior running every benchmark cycle (of 3,000,000 messages).
+- RHEL 7.5, network-latency tuned profile, dual X5690, one socket isolated and tickless, no spectre/meltdown protection.

 ### Main features
 - HFT optimized.
 Priority is a limit-order-move operation mean latency (currently ~0.5µs).
 Cancel operation takes ~0.7µs, placing new order ~1.0µs;